DanielElgressy/Dinner-Reservations-App/README.md

 ## Upstream React assignment By Daniel ELgressy
-Personal contact information:
+Personal contact information:.\
-Email: danielelgressy@gmail.com
+Email: danielelgressy@gmail.com.\
 Phone: 050-7966360

 In the project directory, you can run: